Cinnlight/ArcadeHype/README.md

 2. **Search by Category**:
     - I want to be able to search different games by category (e.g., filter, genre).

-3. **Read Comments**:
+3. **View blurb**:
-    - I want to read comments from other users about each game.
+    - I want to see a blurb about the game when I click on it.

 ## Features
 - **Countdown Timer**: Displays the time remaining until the release date of each game.